 Strategy framework 2022-2025

 The European Union is built on a simple idea: that binding nations and peoples together creates peace and makes war unthinkable.
 By building a community around the coal and steel that were used to build weapons, the EU managed to turn enemies into friends.
-After the end of the Cold War, Europeans hoped that by opening borders, promoting trade, travel and the internet they could spread these lessons to the world – and promote global harmony.
-But the world of today is defined by a shift away from that dream.
+And war has indeed been banished within the EU.
+But after the end of the Cold War, Europeans hoped that by opening borders, promoting trade, travel and the internet they could spread these lessons to the world – and promote global harmony.

-On the one hand, we are seeing a turn away from multilateralism toward great power competition.
+New wars in Africa, the Middle East, and Eastern Europe evidence a turn away from multilateralism toward great power competition.
 The struggle for primacy between the US and China is not just transforming the EU’s relations with its closest ally and its biggest economic partner, it is also changing the power dynamics in every region of the world.
-As the US shifts its attention from Europe and the Middle East to Asia and the Indo-Pacific region, it is less interested in working with Europeans, less willing to get involved in expensive commitments, and leaving more and more room for regional actors including Russia, Turkey, Saudi Arabia and Iran.
 China, on the other hand, has not simply become increasingly assertive but is also using its vast, closed home market and the connections of its Belt and Road initiative to challenge the West in making global rules and developing cutting-edge technologies.
-It is even spreading its influence within the EU and European neighbourhood.
+It is even spreading its influence within the EU and European neighbourhood, in part through its growing partnership with Russia.
+At the same time, an entirely new class of middle powers – countries like India, Brazil, Turkey, Iran and Saudi Arabia seeks greater influence and even dominance in their respective regions, challenging the universal pretensions of a rules-based liberal order.

 The future of Europe and ECFR’s response